Google makes it easier for Box customers to migrate to G Suite

 Though there are numerous third-party tools that help enterprises migrate between competing services, Google is touting the “first party” credentials of its new offering.

-Indeed, the Box migration tool constitutes part of a service called G Suite Migrate, a service which launched in beta back in March with support for just a handful of Microsoft services including Exchange, SharePoint, and OneDrive.
+Indeed, the Box migration tool constitutes part of a service called G Suite Migrate, a service that launched in beta back in March with support for just a handful of Microsoft services including Exchange, SharePoint, and OneDrive.
 G Suite Migrate is the result of Google’s AppBridge acquisition back in 2017.

 Big data movement